saligrama/concache/README.md

 # concache

-A linked-list based, (nearly) lock-free concurrent hashmap in Rust.
+A linked-list based, lock-free concurrent hashmap in Rust.

 To reproduce results, run `run.sh` with `./run.sh`